1-877-919-8833

 The principle foundation of any meeting location is outlined in the 12 Steps and 12 Traditions.
 It’s these steps that provide a framework, or path for members to walk and help them remain sober and mend all the issues alcohol has caused in their lives.

-The 12 Steps act as the initial instruction that helps individual members craft their personal road to recovery.
+The 12 Steps act as the initial instruction that helps members craft their personal road to recovery.
 These are laid out based on certain moral and spiritual decisions the user must make and face along their journey.

 The 12 Traditions help to extend the impact of the program, outlining how leaders must operate in meetings and dictate the dynamic between them and participants.